AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/make-an-email-operational.md

 >
 >Operational emails weren't designed to work with engagement programs.
 Thus, an engagement program will ignore an email's operational status.
 Please keep that in mind when working with them.

 Don't forget to approve this email in order for the changes to take effect.
-Learn how to&nbsp; [approve an email](../../../../product-docs/email-marketing/general/creating-an-email/approve-an-email.md).
+Learn how to  [approve an email](../../../../product-docs/email-marketing/general/creating-an-email/approve-an-email.md).